dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

 ## Ingesting with the Native Spark DataSource  {#sparkadapter}
 The *Splice Machine Native Spark DataSource* allows you to directly insert data into your database from a Spark DataFrame, which provides great performance by eliminating the need to serialize and deserialize the data.

+You can write Spark programs that take advantage of the Native Spark DataSource, or you can use it in your Zeppelin notebooks.

 ## Ingesting Streaming Data  {#streaming}